simonmichael/hledger/hledger/hledger.m4.md

 This can be customised with the --value option described below, which can select either "then", "end", "now", or "custom" dates.
-(Note, this has a bug in hledger-ui <=1.31: turning on valuation with the `V` key always resets it to "end".)

 ## Finding market price